robotont/robotont.github.io/html/_sources/files/setup_robot_pc.rst.txt

   .. image:: /files/pictures/ssh_graph.png
     :width: 400

-Both AP and Client connection methods can be used with either an IP address or a hostname based setup.

 Hostname based setup
 ------------------------------------

 In order to run ROS nodes on the robot from a PC, the PC needs to be in the same ROS environment as the robot.
-There are two ways to achieve this:
+Both AP and Client connection methods can be used with either an IP address or a hostname based setup:

 #.
 Hostname based setup
 #.
 IP-address based setup

+If you opt for an IP-address based setup, you can skip the hosts file setup.

 In the following examples, we assume the Robotont and the PC having the following configuration: